Ah Quon McElrath: Early life

 McElrath was born Leong Yuk Quon in Iwilei after her parents immigrated to Hawaii from Zhongshan, China.
 Her father worked many small jobs, and died when McElrath was 5 years old.
 After her father's death, McElrath and her siblings worked in pineapple canneries.

 At age 17, McElrath went to a burlesque theater to hear Upton Sinclair, a famed muckraker, give a speech on poverty.
 This speech was her inspiration to become a social activist.

 She married Robert "Bob" McElrath in 1941.

 Career and activism

-While enrolled in the University of Hawaii, Ah Quon McElrath joined the leftist Interprofessional Association and met Communist Party USA leader Jack Hall, who was the head of the International Longshore and Warehouse Union (ILWU) Local 142.
+While enrolled in the University of Hawaiʻi, Ah Quon McElrath joined the leftist Interprofessional Association and met Communist Party USA leader Jack Hall, who was the head of the International Longshore and Warehouse Union (ILWU) Local 142.

 After graduation she worked at the Board of Public Welfare.

 McElrath started volunteering for the ILWU in the 1940s by making speeches and signing up dockworkers as union members.
 She volunteered her skills as a social worker widely, such as in the aftermath of the 1946 tsunami in Hilo.
 While on leave, she also became involved with the sugar strike of 1946, teaching strikers what rights they were entitled to.

 In 1954 she became a paid union social worker with the ILWU, and worked there she retired in 1981.
 In 1981, she served on the board of a civil rights advocacy organization founded by Hawaii defense attorney David Schutter.